NREL/SOEP-QSS-Test/README.md

 Run the `regression` script from the `tst` sub-directory of the model's directory passing the directories of the two results to be compared, such as:

 `regression ../QSS/QSS2/new ../QSS/QSS2`

+This generates report (`.rpt`) files for each pair of signals compared, a summary (`.sum`) file listing the number of signal comparisons that pass and that fail, a 0-size pass (`.pass`) or fail (`.fail`) file, and PDFs with plots of signal pairs that fail, showing the signal overlay and difference plots.

 * This will use the `out` sub-directory of the specified directory if no `.out` files are found.
 * `regression` wraps `simdiff.py` with the default regression testing options.